 When is the best time to fly to Puerto Del Rosario?

-To experience the city at its vibrant best, go in mid-February, during Carnival Week.
+To experience the city at its vibrant best, take a flight to Puerto del Rosario in mid-February, during Carnival Week.
 Highlights include the street party the night before Carnival Tuesday, the crowning of the Carnival Queen on stage in the Recinto Ferial and a grand parade on the last Saturday.
 Also not to be missed is Los Achipencos, a hectic race across the harbour in comical homemade craft that takes place on the first Sunday of Carnival.
 Puerto del Rosario is hottest from July to September, with average temperatures of 26-28°C, but the thermometer rarely dips below 21°C at any time of year.
 Bad weather is unlikely to be a problem, with only December experiencing anything like heavy rainfall.
-There are some great deals, even during holiday periods, and you should have no problem finding flights that suit both your budget and your schedule.
+There are some great deals, even during holiday periods, and you should have no problem finding cheap flights to Puerto del Rosario that suit both your budget and your schedule.

 Getting around Puerto del Rosario